folio-org/edge-rtac/README.md

 | `secure_store`         | `Ephemeral` | Type of secure store to use.
 Valid: `Ephemeral`, `AwsSsm`, `Vault`     |
 | `secure_store_props`   | `NA`        | Path to a properties file specifying secure store configuration         |

-### System Properties for TLS configuration for Http server
+### Env variables for TLS configuration for Http server
 To configure Transport Layer Security (TLS) for the HTTP server in an edge module, the following configuration parameters should be used.
 Parameters marked as Required are required only in case when ssl_enabled is set to true.